Calendula officinalis, a.k.a. Pot Marigold

 Calendula is also a potential women’s medicine, helping gently get menstruation moving when it’s stalled.
 This is helpful for women in early adolescence who yet need to stabilize their cycle as well as those in perimenopause who are seeing their cycle beginning to break down.
 It’s also helpful for the times in-between when the menstrual cycle has been disrupted and needs a gentle push to move into the bleeding phase again.

 Conditions Best Helped by Calendula

 Both varicose veins and hemorrhoids do well with topical treatments of calendula.
-It’s best to combine this herb with witch hazel tincture applied with a soft washcloth.
-Wait for the tincture to dry then apply a light coat of calendula ointment.
+It’s best to combine this herb with witch hazel tincture applied with a soft washcloth or as a spray.
+Wait for the tincture to dry then apply a light coat of calendula salve.

 Periodontal diseases respond well to calendula’s antimicrobial powers.
 Combining calendula and sage make wonderful tooth polishes and mouth washes.
 Calendula strengthens bleeding gums and balances the bacterial load in tender mouths so beneficial bacteria can do their stuff.
 Coffee drinkers benefit from a daily rinse of strong calendula tea or a few drops of calendula tincture in water after brushing.

 Calendula vinegar makes a soothing treatment against the ravages of sunburn.
 Calendula tea can be used similarly.
-Simply soak a soft cloth in the liquid and dab on the burned area.
+Simply soak a soft cloth in the liquid and dab on the burned area or spritz it on with a spray bottle.
 Calendula speeds relief to the area and heals the damage.